elisenerissa/datascienceportfolio/Feature Extractions and Opinions Predictions/README.md

 # Reviews Mining - Feature Extractions and Sentiment Analysis

-I have deployed the feature extraction and sentiment analysis portion of this project [here](http://ec2-3-22-98-206.us-east-2.compute.amazonaws.com:5000/predict-review). - Note that it has not been made mobile-optimised.
+I have deployed the final model [here](http://ec2-3-22-98-206.us-east-2.compute.amazonaws.com:5000/predict-review). - Note that it has not been made mobile-optimised.
 Also, I may take it down soon due to costs.
 So if you can't access the link, I may have taken it down.

 ## Context